Dr. Sarika Gupta

 I hope that you find it informative and interesting.
 If you have any questions please email us or give us a call and we’d be happy to help answer them.

-Dr. Goyal works hard to provide her patients with a thorough examination.
+Dr. Garg works hard to provide her patients with a thorough examination.
 She encourages her patients to ask questions to help ensure they are educated in all aspects of their ocular health.
-Dr. Goyal is able to provide care in English, Hindi, Punjabi, and Urdu.
+Dr. Garg is able to provide care in English, Hindi, Punjabi, and Urdu.
 In her spare time she likes to read, travel, hike, and try new recipes!